elastic/kibana/rfcs/text/0002_encrypted_attributes.md

 * Saved object attributes

 AAD does not include encrypted attributes themselves and attributes defined in optional `attributesToExcludeFromAAD` parameter provided during saved object type registration with `encrypted_saved_objects` plugin.
+There are a number of reasons why one would want to exclude certain attributes from AAD:

+* if attribute contains large amount of data that can significantly slow down encryption and decryption, especially during bulk operations (e.g. large geo shape or arbitrary HTML document)
+* if attribute contains data that is supposed to be updated separately from encrypted attributes or attributes included into AAD (e.g some user defined content associated with the email action or alert)

 ## Audit

-Encrypted attributes will most likely contain a sensitive information and any attempt to access these should be properly logged to allow any further audit procedures.
+Encrypted attributes will most likely contain sensitive information and any attempt to access these should be properly logged to allow any further audit procedures.
 The following events will be logged with Kibana audit log functionality:

 * Successful attempt to encrypt attributes (incl. saved object ID, type and attributes names)